Jahm bin Safwan

-Jahm bin Safwan (جَهْم بن صَفْوان) was an Islamic theologian who attached himself to Al-Harith ibn Surayj, a dissident in Khurasan towards the end of the Umayyad period, and who was put to death in 745 by Salm ibn Ahwaz.
+Jahm bin Safwan (جَهْم بن صَفْوان) was an Islamic theologian of the Umayyad period and whose name has given rise to the Jahmiyya moniker.
+During his lifetime, he attached himself to the rebel leader Al-Harith ibn Surayj, a dissident in Khurasan.
+He was executed in 745 by Salm ibn Ahwaz.

+Reliable historical information about Jahm is sparse, coming from sources antagonistic towards him from later periods.

 Biography

-Jahm was a client of the Banu Rāseb tribe.
-He was born in Kufa, but settled down in Khurāsān in Tirmidh.
+Jahm was born in Samarkand, either of Persian ancestry or a non-Persian client of the Banu Rāseb tribe but settled down in Khorāsān specifically Merv.
 He learned under al-Ja'd b.
+Dirham.

-Dirham. al-Ja'd b.
-Dirham was a teacher of the last Umayyad caliph, Marwan II, and is described as a Dahrī and Zindīq.
+Ja'd b.
+Dirham was a teacher of the last Umayyad caliph, Marwan II, and is described as a Dahrī and Zindīq (heretic) for being the first person to state that God does not speak, hence the Quran is created.
 He was the first Muslim reported to have spoken about the createdness of the Qurʾān and reject Abraham's friendship with God and Moses' speaking to Him.
-The name of Jahm b. Ṣafwān would later be ascribed - possibly spuriously - to the theological movement known as the Jahmiyya (see: Jahmites).
+The name of Jahm b. Ṣafwān would later be ascribed - possibly spuriously - to the theological movement known as Jahmism.

-Jahm worked as the assistant to Al-Harith ibn Surayj during the latter's revolt against the Umayyad governor Nasr ibn Sayyar.
+Jahm worked as the assistant to al-Harith ibn Surayj during the latter's revolt against the Umayyad governor Nasr ibn Sayyar.
 Jahm was killed during the first attempt to take Merv in 746, though the revolt greatly weakened Umayyad power and indirectly contributed to the success of the Abbasid Revolution.